 Friday, April 12th, 2013

-As I sit here in the barn on a rainy day in April, staring at stacks and stacks of unlabelled and unwaxed bottles…I feel a strange sense of calm.
+As I sit here in the barn on a rainy day in April, find staring at stacks and stacks of unlabelled and unwaxed bottles…I feel a strange sense of calm.
 With the stresses of bottling now past, I wistfully look forward to the 2013 growing season and the six exciting new wines we’ll soon be introducing to our guests.

 In stark contrast to 2012, spring conditions have been consistently cool to this point.
 That’s just fine with most grape growers, who would rather see their buds emerge slowly from a long winter slumber.
 Eager buds mean sleepless nights for farmers and especially those in charge of operating wind machines.
 The week of rain we are currently experiencing is actually much needed to help replenish water tables and soil moisture levels before we’re faced with the rigours of summer heat.